brentp/gobe/README.rst

 So in that example, the bounds are from 9 to 1999 in basepair coordinates and any annotation beloning to this track will use '4' in the track column.

+**NOTE** that if no track is specified, or if it is specified as &track=implicit then the track ids and extents will be inferred from the annotations.
+The extent of the annotations for each track will be padded slightly to calculate the extent of the track.

 HSP
 ===